diegopacheco/zim/README.md

 # ZIM

-A simple text editor implemented in Zig, inspired by the functionality of Vim.
-This project serves as a learning exercise in building a text editor from scratch using the Zig programming language.
+A simple text editor implemented in Zig `0.13`, inspired by the functionality of Vim.
+Learning POC,building a simple text editor from scratch using the Zig.

 <img src="zim.png" width="200" alt="ZIM">